 We treat red spots and bumps in Surrey (near Vancouver), using a variety of treatment modes.
 This includes our excel® V laser, which targets vascular lesions and pigments (spider veins, leg veins, rosacea and more).
 It is similar to the VBeam® laser, and includes a KTP laser, but is a newer technology for faster, safer treatments.
+Clients come to us from Vancouver, Delta, Langley, White Rock, Burnaby, New Westminster, Richmond and beyond for this treatment.

 Sometimes, the body forms red spots, red bumps and other types of redness that won’t go away.
 Or, they are chronic (meaning, they constantly come and go, with flare-ups and triggers).
 The most common type of chronic redness is rosacea.